 St Mary Magdalene's Church, Battlefield, Medieval church in Battlefield, Shrewsbury, England

-St Mary Magdalene's Church is a medieval place of worship in Battlefield near Shrewsbury, built in the English Gothic style.
-The building has a square tower with buttresses, a five-bay chancel, and a four-bay nave that define its structure.
+St Mary Magdalene's Church, Battlefield is a medieval church built in the English Gothic style, located just north of Shrewsbury.
+It has a square tower with buttresses, a five-bay chancel, and a four-bay nave.

 The community of curious travelers